How much does a 12 kW solar panel system cost in 2026?

 But if you’re set on a DIY solar panel installation, here’s what to consider:

-The specifics matter: Your actual electricity consumption, your roof's orientation and shading, your local climate, and available incentives in your area.
+When it comes to sizing your solar energy system, the specifics matter: your actual electricity consumption, roof orientation and shading, local climate, and available incentives all affect whether a 12 kW system is the right fit for your home.
 That's why working with a qualified installer to assess your home and design a system tailored to your situation is the best way to ensure solar delivers the savings you're expecting.

 - Vetted installers